 Reporting Fellowships: Students at Campus Consortium partners undertake international reporting projects they propose.
 Center staff and journalists act as mentors.
 Final projects are featured on the Pulitzer Center website, with publication possible via other news-media outlets.
-See Student Fellow Reporting.
+See reporting by fellows here.

 The annual fellows weekend in Washington, D.C., further broadens the students’ horizons, exposing them to the work of their peers and providing opportunities to network with professionals in journalism and other fields.